ghxiao/morph-xr2rml/README_code_architecture.txt

     - a mapping document (R2RMLMappingDocument): read the xR2RML mapping file into a JENA model, then create an R2RMLMappingDocument that consists of a set of classMappings, namely triples maps (R2RMLTriplesMap).
     - a DB connection
+    - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries from a triples map
     - a data source reader (MorphBaseDataSourceReader) of which concrete class name (MorphRDBDataSourceReader) is passed as construct parameter.
 The data source reader provides methods to open, configure and close the connection, run queries against the DB, and possibly manage strategies to store results to avoid executing the same query several times in the case of joint queries.
-    - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries from a triples map
     - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation in the data materialization case: it runs SQL queries created by the unfolder, then generates RDF triples from the results.
     - a data materializer (MorphBaseMaterializer) basically consists of a properly initialized JENA model (name space, etc.), either in mem or db.
 The model is used to store statements created from subjects, predicates and objects read from the database.
     - a query translator and query result processor are used in the query rewriting mode only.
-The query translator rewrites a SPARQL query into a SQL query, the query result processor runs the SQL query against the database and translates the SQL result set into an XML SPARQL result set.
+The query translator rewrites a SPARQL query into an SQL query, the query result processor runs the SQL query against the database and translates the SQL result set into an XML SPARQL result set.

 fr.unice.i3s.morph.xr2rml.engine.MorphRunner provides the main class to run the process: